mattrmcg/mattrmcg/README.md

 # 💫 About Me:
 Hey I'm Matt!
 I'm a computer science student with a strong interest in backend development, cloud-native infrastructure, and FinTech.
-I'm currently working on refining my recently-launched project: Equitalytics.com, as well as deepening my understanding of Cloud Platforms such as AWS and Azure, and how to best utilize them.
+I'm currently working on refining my recently-launched project: Equitalytics.com, as well as deepening my understanding of Cloud Platforms such as AWS and Azure.

 ## 🌐 Socials: